ePages-de/epages-devportal/_posts/2020/2020-11-12-3-tips-for-feedback-in-a-scrum-team.md

 On top of that, three team members telling someone they did not like a behaviour is ten times more efficient that one consolidated Scrum Master feedback.

 The same is true for feedback via your manager.
-If you immediately complain to the manager instead of telling the person directly, this may will take longer for the manager to give feedback than for you.
+If you immediately complain to the manager instead of telling the person directly, it may take much longer for the manager to give feedback than for you.
 What would you prefer?
 Would you like your colleagues to give direct feedback to you or should they pass it on to your manager instead?